lihualei71/adaptMT/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Decapitalize "Adaptive" in DESCRIPTION
+* Replace the acronym (FDR) by false discovery rate
+* Replace all \dontrun() into \donttest() in .Rd files
+* Comment out comments in the examples of "gen_adapt_model"

+---
+## Resubmission
+This is a resubmission.
+In this version I have:

 * Remove the abbreviation in the DESCRIPTION title
 * Change the last sentence of Description by adding the reference in the DESCRIPTION